ashtons/picam/README.md

 picam
 =====

-Raspberry Pi Camera Module Python Library
+Raspberry Pi (RPi) Camera Module Python Library

 This module will allow some basic functionality to use the camera module from within Python without starting a new process to take the photo.